kgrid/kgrid-shelf/README.md

  [fabric8io](https://fabric8.io/) allows us to spin up fcrepo and run shelf tests against a running fcrepo instance.
 The container is stopped and removed after the verify.

+**NOTE**: Currently the failsafe plug is configured to skip tests this is also true of the docker maven plugin, to enable the integration tests set the skip property in both plugins in the pom to false.

 ```
 mvn clean verify
 ```